September 21, 2022

 GETTING LOST

 And, as luck would have it, getting to Bilbao wasn’t going to be simple or easy.
-By 8 o’clock I’d already made an epic wrong turn!
-I was just walking along through the forest on a wide forest road and not paying too much attention to the route.
+By 8 o’clock, I’d already made an epic wrong turn!
+I was walking along a wide forest road through the forest, not paying too much attention to the route.
 Charles and Renato were somewhere behind me, but moving a bit slower, so I forged ahead without them.

-And somehow, I missed the new re-route of the Camino and ended up on an older route that was less than ideal.
-I was more than a kilometer past the turn before I realized my mistake, and was undecided whether to continue forward or backtrack and lose even more time.
+And somehow, I missed the new re-route of the Camino and ended up on an older, less-than-ideal route.
+I was more than a kilometer past the turn before I realized my mistake, and I was undecided whether to continue forward or backtrack and lose even more time.

 The old route was still waymarked with Camino signs, so I just plowed ahead, even though it took me out onto a busy highway shoulder where cars were whizzing by at 100 kph.
-After doing traffic hurtling around bends in the road for several kilometers, a Camino sign directed me off the road.
+After dodging traffic hurtling around bends in the road for several kilometers, a Camino sign directed me off the road.
 But it wasn’t that much better.
-The rest of the route took be down an overgrown trail (the looked more like a drainage ditch) before depositing me in a tiny village that probably hadn’t seen any pilgrims in years.
+The rest of the route took me down an overgrown trail (which looked more like a drainage ditch) before depositing me in a tiny village that probably hadn’t seen any pilgrims in years.

-He and Renato departed the albergue only minutes behind me and taken the new Camino, and they were walking through town at the same time as me.
+He and Renato departed the albergue only minutes behind me and walked the new Camino, arriving in Larrabetzu at the same time as I did.
 So, in the end, I probably didn’t lose too much time with my unexpected detour after all.
 I just got the less safe and less scenic version of their Camino route.

 Man, I felt like a jackass for missing my turn!